Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Experiments: Comparing EuclideanPH1 with

-In this section we took point clouds $X$ of size $n=1000, 2500, 5000$ and $10000$ from a solid torus with major radius $R=3$ and minor radius $r=1$.
-The value of $k$ was set as detailed in Table \ref{k-values-r3-donut}.
-For each value of $n$ we generated five point clouds.
+For this set of experiments we generated point-clouds of size $n=1000, 2000, 3000, ..., 25000$ in a solid torus of major radius $3$ and minor radius $1$ in $\mathbb{R}^3$.
+For each value of $n$ we generated five point-clouds.
+We then rotated these point-clouds in $\mathbb{R}^{10}$ using the Householder transformation, which preserves distances, with a randomly selected ten dimensional non-zero vector $v$.